MaheshSuranga/WebScraping/README.md

 # Scrape javascript based webpages with using scrapy and splash
 simple application for scrape sinhala web articles which are related to science topics by using css selectors of their web site.
-First of all clone this repo
+First of all clone this repo `git clone https://github.com/MaheshSuranga/WebScraping.git`
 # Prerequisites
 1. Install scrpay either in PyPI or conda